markdicksonjr/nibbler/README.md

 The core properties (all optional) are:

-- NIBBLER_MODE = nibbler.mode in JSON, etc, defaults to "web", but can also be "worker"
 - NIBBLER_PORT (or just PORT) = nibbler.port in JSON, etc
 - NIBBLER_DIRECTORY_STATIC = nibbler.directory.static in JSON, etc, defaults to "/public"
 - NIBBLER_AC_ALLOW_ORIGIN = nibbler.ac.allow.origin in JSON, etc, defaults to "*"